 The VDDK is not loaded until the VDDK is needed for a backup or restore operation.
 Once a VSA proxy has loaded a more recent VDDK version, it cannot revert to using an older version.

 After upgrading to VDDK 6.5.2, the first backup might use the wrong transport mode, but subsequent jobs will honor the configured transport mode.
 This can occur during a multi-proxy backup when the coordinator node detects the newer vSphere version, but other proxies that are involved in the backup are still using the older VDDK.
 As a result, the first backup might use NBD instead of SAN mode.

 Use separate VSA proxies to support different VDDK versions

 A single physical or virtual machine can only support one active VDDK version, and different VSA proxies must be configured to support different VDDK versions.
 If VSA proxies are deployed as virtual machines, the VSA proxy VMs supporting different VDDK versions must be hosted on different ESX servers.

 In environments that include vSphere 6.5 or 6.7, as well as ESX hosts that are not supported by vSphere 6.5 or 6.7, configure separate VSA subclients and assign different VSA proxies to each of the subclients:

 - Configure one subclient and VSA proxy to support older hosts with proxies using VDDK 6.0.2

 - Configure a separate subclient and VSA proxy to support vSphere 6.5 with proxies using VDDK 6.5.

-- Configure a separate subclient and VSA proxy to support vSphere 6.7 with proxies using VDDK 6.7.1.
+- Configure a separate subclient and VSA proxy to support vSphere 6.7 with proxies using VDDK 6.7.1 or 6.7.2.